raphnet/mupen64plus-input-raphnetraw/README.md

 ### Windows (32 and 64 bit)

-You may use the releases distributed by raphnet in an zip file.
+You may use the releases distributed by raphnet in a zip file.
 The file contents will look like this:

 ```